 - I know I said there are two steps.
 I was wrong, there is a third: if you get past step 2 and still don’t get a connection, step 3 is GO BACK TO STEP 1.
 Don’t spam.
 Don’t try and connect again, not until they take some other action.
 “But I’ve got them in the funnel, it’s easier to get a hold of them now, I just know it!”
 No, they’re a visitor who did something and abandoned and meanwhile you have tens of thousands of other potential customers in your total addressable market to engage with.
 And if you don’t because the business you’re in is that niche, consider those conversion rates again and maybe shut the business down.

 Opportunity: You Have No Idea Why A Visitor Wants Your Content

 - Stop collecting everyone who takes an action on your website as a lead.
 They’re just visitors.
 Save the data hygiene problems in your CRM.
 Save overpaying for your email automation solution and all your other “per lead” solutions.
 Only leads are leads, everyone else is just a visitor, log the contact info and move on.

 - Ask.
 The best time to ask is immediately.
 The best way is non-intrusively.
 This means a small, out-of-the-way chat capability, preferably one that can make inferences about the visitor based on the aforementioned session\cookie\tracking technologies and offer immediate value is probably your best bet.
 “Thanks for downloading that whitepaper about (problem).
 I can help answer your questions now on how (solution) addresses (problem) and save you the 10-minute read if you like.
 Let me know.”
 This could be done with chat-bots, people, or even better a mix of the two.

 Lose the forms.
 Interact with your visitors.
-Ditch the CRM overload and increase focus and execution by identifying real leads and driving successful selling through smarter and more personal engagement.
-You can do this and actually nurture your customers and your business.
+Ditch the CRM overload.
+Identify real leads through smarter and more personal engagement and you’ll increase the value you’re delivering to Sales and to your customers.